floraison/flor/README.md

 ## Design

 * Strives to propose a scheming interpreter for long running executions
-* Is written in Ruby a rather straightforward language with at least two wonderful implementations (MRI and JRuby, which is enterprise-friendly)
+* Is written in Ruby, a rather straightforward language with at least two wonderful implementations (MRI and JRuby, which is enterprise-friendly)
 * Stores everything as JSON (if it breaks it's still readable)
 * Stores in any database supported by [Sequel](http://sequel.jeremyevans.net/)